panchr/Focus-AI/notes/week-4.md

 Recently, I spoke with Ethan Holly, an alum from my high school.
 He introduced me to representation/feature learning, which is essentially detecting features instead of hardcoding them.
 This is similar to my idea about the dynamically generating rules.
 In the next few days, I am going to research more about the topic and see if it's feasible/if I understand any of it.

+I have read through about a third of the Representation Learning paper so far.
+My notes on it are located in a [separate page](representation-learning.md) because there were quite a few of them.